Fastdruid/ReCDTV/Connectors/CN9.md

 ### 20 STCH
  This is connected to the MN188161 Microprocessor.
 From the MKE pinout it's suggested this is CD-Status bit 0 This stands for STatus CHange and triggers an interrupt on the Tri-Port.
-This generates a level 2 interrupt on the 68k which is picked up by the cdtv.device which then sends MKE protocol command $81.
+This generates a level 2 interrupt on the 68k which is picked up by the cdtv.device which then sends MKE protocol command $81 (request status).
- I don't know what $81 is.

 ### 21 *ENABLE
 ```To send a command the host computer sets the ENABLE and CMD pins to LOW and loads one or more command bites into the COMIN register (of the LC8951)```